 The goal of our work is to investigate how the human nervous system controls movement in health and in neurological and neurodegenerative disease.

-We employ kinematic, kinetic, electromyographic, videooculographic, and neuroimaging techniques to study the neural control of movement.
+We employ kinematic, kinetic, electromyographic, and neuroimaging techniques to study the neural control of movement.
 In particular, we are interested in locomotor and postural control in movement disorders such as Parkinson disease (PD).
-We aim to better understand factors in Parkinson disease that may contribute to difficulties with motor function and adaptation.
+We aim to better understand factors in Parkinson disease that may contribute to difficulties with movement and to develop new and better treatment approaches to address these issues.

 Faculty Investigators